 The Global Designing Cities Initiative is committed to reimagining streets as places for people, shaping cities that are healthy, accessible, and equitable for everyone.
 We also recognize cycling as a safe, efficient, and sustainable mode of transportation.

 In too many cities, cycling infrastructure is often unprotected, disconnected, incomplete, and in need of innovation.
 In Partnership with the Global Designing Cities Initiative, Bloomberg Philanthropies has recently launched the Bloomberg Initiative for Cycling Infrastructure (BICI)—a competitive grant program that will foster catalytic change in city cycling infrastructure around the world.
-Applications for the BICI program will remain open until February 3rd, 2023.
+Applications for the BICI program closed on February 3, 2023.